 If you look into a clean energy revolution, Wind and Solar energy come first.
-Renewable energy is found anywhere in sunlight, oceans, deep underground, and even in the air.
-These sources are much less harmful to the environment, and there are quite a few types of alternative energy sources for easier, cleaner power.
+Renewable energy is found in sunlight, oceans, deep underground, and in the air.
+These sources are much less harmful to the environment, and there are quite a few types of alternative energy sources for more accessible, cleaner power.

-Since they are a part of our planet’s physical structure, they are renewed by natural means.
+Since they are a part of our planet’s physical structure, they are renewed naturally.
 You will never run out of renewable energy.
-All of these sustainable energy sources are referred to as “alternative energy” because they are an alternative to traditional fossil fuels.
-The advantages and disadvantages of alternative energy is to be taken into consideration somehow.
+These sustainable energy sources are referred to as “alternative energy” because they are an alternative to traditional fossil fuels.
+The advantages and disadvantages of alternative energy are to be considered.

 Table of Contents

 What is renewable energy?